JonoHall/3dsObjectMerge/README.md

-# 3dsObjectMerge
+# Revit to 3d Studio export scene cleaner
-Merges objects with similar names
+Merges objects with similar names into a parent object